Joao Mario joins Lokomotiv Moscow on season-long loan

+Lokomotiv Moscow have announced the signing of Joao Mario from Inter on an initial season-long loan deal.

-The Russian Premier League club has the option to buy the 26 year-old at the end of the campaign.
+The Russian Premier League club have the option to buy the 26-year-old at the end of the campaign.

 He fell out of favour in the early months of the following campaign and was loaned out to Premier League side West Ham in January 2018, where he made 14 appearances.

-The Portugal international made 22 appearances for Inter last season and was not selected for the club's matchday squad for its Serie A opener against Lecce.
+The Portugal international made 22 appearances for Inter last season and was not selected for the club's matchday squad for their Serie A opener against Lecce on Monday.

 "I'm very happy to join Lokomotiv," he told the club's official website.
 "I know this is a big club.
 The team has a lot of experienced players.